AirshipCMS/Docs/datafields/checkbox.md

+A `checkbox` field is useful for creating a setting that can be turned on or off.
 Example markup using a checkbox with the variable name `show_image`:
 ```
 <div>
   {{#if fields.show_image}}